Language models assisted with research, drafting, and editing of this content.

 • 500+ officials investigated for corruption

-• 85% conviction rate in prosecuted cases
+• 85% conviction rate in prosecuted cases2

 • Average case resolution: 8 months